guettli/passive-protocol-of-thoughts/README.md

 # What's it not

-## No esotericism, No god, No magic energie, no religion
+## No esotericism, no god, no magic energy, no religion

 I avoid any kind of esotericism/god/religion.
 I believe in science.
 There is no magic "energy".
 There are your feelings, and they are stronger than your muscles.
 Maybe you feel a lot, maybe nothing.
 It might be even possible that you see some kind of magic light with closed eyes ([A phenomenology of meditation-induced light experiences](https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00973/full)).
 Relax, it is just an illusion.
 I know two people who start to believe in god because they have felt/seen this phenomena.
 One believes in the Christianity God since this day, and the other believes in some magic esoteric energy.
 I tried to confince them, but I failed.